Community Benefit Connect–Compliance

 On December 29, 2014, the IRS issued the final rules that provide guidance to nonprofit hospitals.
 The rules can be found in the Federal Register.

 January 2015 – The IRS, in consultation with the Department of Health and Human Services, completed a report on the activities of tax-exempt and other hospitals.
-As a requirement of the Affordable Care Act, the IRS and HHS must submit an annual report to congressional committees on the levels of community benefit contributions reported on Form 990, Schedule H.
+As a requirement of the Affordable Care Act, the IRS and HHS must submit an annual report to congressional committees on the community benefit contributions reported on Form 990, Schedule H.

 The report is for data from the 2011 Tax Year and shows community benefit was 9.67% of total hospital expenses.
 Community benefit categories that were counted include charity care, unreimbursed costs of Medicaid, community health improvement, research, subsidized services, health professions education, cash and in-kind donations, and community benefit operations.